-The built-in audio is based on SGI's proprietary RAD Audio chip, which features low-latency audio streaming (3ms from input to output), and has a variety of I/O: SPDIF/ADAT (8-channels at 24-bits for ADAT, 2 channels for SPDIF) and coaxial input and output, two analog line-level inputs and two outputs, microphone input, and headphone output.
+The built-in audio is based on SGI's proprietary RAD Audio chip, which features low-latency audio streaming (3ms from input to output), and has a variety of I/O: SPDIF/ADAT optical (8 channels at 24-bits for ADAT, 2 channels for SPDIF) and coaxial input and output, two analog line-level inputs and two outputs, microphone input, and headphone output.

 If more audio I/O channels are required, additional RAD audio cards in PCI form-factor can be inserted into the Octane's optional PCI card cage.
 Pictures of the RAD audio PCI board are on my hardware collection's SGI O2 page.

 The following XIO cards are available for capturing and outputting video: